-- Share nationally important stories - Increase partnerships along the Minnesota River - Increase economic vitality for the region. - Link together the Minnesota River to promote as a tourism destination - Attract more visitors to the Minnesota River Valley. - Ensure that current visitors to the Minnesota River Valley enjoy a high-quality experience. - Educate residents and visitors about the recreation, scenic, historical, cultural and archaeological characteristics of the river valley. - Develop and distribute Minnesota River Valley National Scenic Byway marketing materials; - Secure funding for Byway projects.
+- Cooperatively preserve and promote the rich heritage, natural beauty, and vibrant communities of the Minnesota River Valley - Inspire travelers to discover unforgettable experiences along the Byway - Share nationally important stories - Increase partnerships along the Minnesota River - Increase economic vitality for the region. - Link together the Minnesota River to promote as a tourism destination - Attract more visitors to the Minnesota River Valley. - Ensure that current visitors to the Minnesota River Valley enjoy a high-quality experience. - Educate residents and visitors about the recreation, scenic, historical, cultural and archaeological characteristics of the river valley. - Develop and distribute Minnesota River Valley National Scenic Byway marketing materials.

+• Secure funding for Byway projects.

-In doing so, the Alliance:
+In doing so, the Byway Alliance: